toddmurphy/webdb-ii-guided/README.md

 Please follow along as the instructor explores schema design with this API.

-# First commit for intro to relational databases
+# First commit for database schema design